Uemerson/python-asyncio/README.md

 # python-asyncio
-A simple test with asynchronous routines using asyncio library in Python
+Some tests with asynchronous routines using asyncio library in Python